Matrilineality in Judaism: Conservative

-Karaite Judaism
+Karaite

-Karaite Judaism does not accept Jewish Oral Law as definitive, believing that all divine commandments were recorded with their plain meaning in the written Torah.
-As such, they interpret the Hebrew Bible to indicate that Jewishness can only follow patrilineal descent.

 The majority view in Karaite Judaism is that Jewish identity can only be transmitted by patrilineal descent.
 They argue that only patrilineal descent can transmit Jewish identity on the grounds that all descent in the Torah went according to the male line.
 Only someone who is patrilineally Jewish (someone whose father's father was Jewish) is regarded as a Jew by the Mo'eṣet HaḤakhamim, or the Karaite Council of Sages based in Israel.

 Both Rabbinic and Karaite Jews lived in 12th century Egypt, and a number of marriage contracts between Karaite and Rabbinic individuals have been discovered in the Cairo Genizah.
 The Egyptian Karaites followed patrilineal descent, but forbade marriage with non-Jews and also did not allow converts into their community.
 In effect then, 12th century Egyptian Karaites required that both parents be Jewish, but they referred to this requirement as patrilineal descent.
 Thus, marriages between Karaites and the Rabbinic community did not violate the Rabbinate requirement of matrilineality.
 However, these marriages came to a halt when Maimonides (who led the Rabbinate Jewish community in Egypt in the late 12th century) prohibited them for a separate reason: while he considered Karaites Jewish, he also considered them to potentially fall within the category of mamzerut, as their divorces were not conducted according to Rabbinate standards.